On the Finiteness of Attractors for One-Dimensional Maps with Discontinuities: Introduction

-Observe that maps of the interval with discontinuities come naturally from differentiable vector fields.
-Indeed, piecewise $C^r$ maps that are piecewise monotone and non-flat can be obtained as the quotient by stable manifolds of a Poincar\'e map of some $C^r$ dissipative flow.
+We point out that maps of the interval with discontinuities naturally arise from vector fields.
+Indeed, piecewise $C^r$ maps, $r \ge 1$, that are piecewise monotone and non-flat can be obtained as the quotient by stable manifolds of a Poincar\'e map of some $C^r$ dissipative flow.
 In Figure \ref{fluxoDuasSing.png} we have sketched a flow giving rise to a piecewise $C^r$ one-dimensional map with two discontinuities, see \cite{Gambaudo:1986p2422,GW,Rov93}.

-The finiteness of the number of attractors for $C^3$ non-flat maps of the interval with negative Schwarzian derivative began to be established by Blokh and Lyubich in \cite{BL89eg, BL91} and Lyubich \cite{Ly89}.
+The finiteness of the number of attractors for $C^3$ non-flat maps of the interval with negative Schwarzian derivative began to be established by the pioneering work of Blokh-Lyubich in \cite{BL89eg, BL91} and Lyubich \cite{Ly89}.
 They have shown that if $f:[0,1]\to[0,1]$ is a $C^3$ non-flat map with a single critical point and negative Schwarzian derivative, then there is an attractor whose basin of attraction contains Lebesgue almost every point of the interval $[0,1]$.
-Main contributions were also due to de Melo and van Strien \cite{MS89}, Guckenheimer and Johnson \cite{GJ}, Keller \cite{Ke}, Graczyk, Sands and Swiatek \cite{SGS} and others.
+Main contributions were also due to de Melo-van Strien \cite{MS89}, Guckenheimer-Johnson \cite{GJ}, Keller \cite{Ke}, Graczyk-Sands-Swiatek \cite{SGS} and others.

-In \cite{vSV}, van Strien and Vargas proved that every $C^3$ non-flat map $f$ with a finite number of critical points has a finite number of non-periodic attractors.
-Thus, if $f$ has also negative Schwarzian derivative, one can conclude the finiteness of attractors for the map (see also \cite{Ly91}).
+For smooth non-flat maps of the interval, Lyubich \cite{Ly91} proved the finiteness of non-periodic attractors.
+More recently, van Strien-Vargas \cite{vSV} sharpened the classification of these attractors.

-In contrast with the $C^3$ case, the problem of the finiteness of the number of attractors remained open until now for maps with discontinuities or another kind of ``lack of regularity'', the exception being the case of the contracting Lorenz map solved by St. Pierre in \cite{StP}.
-We also show that the union of the basins of such attractors contains almost all points of the interval.
+In contrast with the smooth case, the problem of finiteness of the number of attractors remained open for maps with discontinuities or other kind of lack of regularity, and this is exactly what is treated in the present paper.
+Former partial answers to this question include Lorenz maps: Guckenheimer-Williams solved the expanding case in \cite{GW} and, later, St. Pierre in \cite{StP}, the contracting one.